oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 service designers.
 Service templates consist of node templates and relationship templates that have associated node types and relationshp types.
-Types in TOSCA represent reusable components that are the building blocks from which services can be constructed, therey promoting modularity and reuse.
+Types in TOSCA represent reusable components that are the building blocks from which services can be constructed, thereby promoting modularity and reuse.

 In addition, TOSCA allows modular designs whereby service templates